RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_active_active_subscription_database.md

 ## Attribute reference

 * `db_id` - Identifier of the database created
-// TODO: these attributes are per region, so we need to figure out how to represent that
-* `public_endpoint` - Public endpoint to access the database
+* `public_endpoint` - A map of which public endpoints can to access the database per region, uses region name as key.
-* `private_endpoint` - Private endpoint to access the database
+* `private_endpoint` - A map of which private endpoints can to access the database per region, uses region name as key.

 ## Import
 `rediscloud_active_active_subscription_database` can be imported using the ID of the subscription and the ID of the database in the format {subscription ID}/{database ID}, e.g.